Mediation time has to be flexible

 How to book your mediation

 First, we need to know who you are, who is your conflict party and all about your dispute.
-You can give us this information to our page at Request to Mediate.
+You can give us this information to our Request to Mediate.

 We shall respond to what you have told us so that you have an opportunity to choose the hours you need and book in a date (if you want a face-to-face hearing).
 All else will follow.